Sunnyside, Queens: Education

 Sunnyside and Woodside generally has a slightly higher ratio of college-educated residents than the rest of the city as of 2018.
 While 45% of residents age 25 and older have a college education or higher, 19% have less than a high school education and 35% are high school graduates or have some college education.
 By contrast, 39% of Queens residents and 43% of city residents have a college education or higher.
 The percentage of Sunnyside and Woodside students excelling in math rose from 40% in 2000 to 65% in 2011, and reading achievement rose from 45% to 49% during the same time period.

 Sunnyside and Woodside's rate of elementary school student absenteeism is less than the rest of New York City.
 In Sunnyside and Woodside, 11% of elementary school students missed twenty or more days per school year, lower than the citywide average of 20%.
 Additionally, 86% of high school students in Sunnyside and Woodside graduate on time, more than the citywide average of 75%.

 Schools

-Sunnyside contains the following public schools:
+Sunnyside contains the following public schools in both District 30 and 24.
+Queens Blvd serves as the border between the two districts. :